Private fieldsHolds the actual parameters of the Mistake.

 Thus, we're using cryptographic hashes of the mistake objects plus the respective current date.
 Obviously, MD5 is outdated, but since our use case is not sensitive at all, that's perfectly ok, or rather it's not worth wasting significantly more space just for SHA512.

-if the UID was successfully set
+true if the UID was successfully set

 IllegalDiscrepancyError if the UID is already set